尼诰大道 | நிக்கல் நெடுஞ்சாலை

 Nicoll Highway MRT Station (CC5) is an underground station along the Circle Line (CCL) Stage 1, located in the Kallang planning area.
 It is built underneath Republic Avenue and located adjacent to Nicoll Highway, serving developments in the Beach Road area and the Marina Promenade park.

 The station gets its name from Nicoll Highway, a major arterial road linking the Kallang area to the City.
-The station is also synonymous with Singapore’s worst civil engineering accident in recent history, when a retaining wall collapsed during the construction of this station.
+The station is also synonymous with Singapore’s worst civil engineering accident in recent history, when a retaining wall collapsed during construction.
 The resulting cave-in collapse killed four people and injured three, and delayed the opening of Circle Line Stages 1 and 2.

 The current station lies about 100 metres away from the original station underneath Nicoll Highway, which was abandoned after the Nicoll Highway collapse.
 A detailed write-up is at the bottom of this article.